sahin52/Image-Final/README.md

 The function are in final_qX.py files, and the tests are in test_qX.py files.
 You can import the final_qX.py files into your working environment.
 OR you can test with the test_qX.py files.
 I used python3

+In order to STOP IMAGES APPEAR,  you can change the debugMode = True lines in the beginning of the scripts to debugMode = False